top of page

 A Thought Experiment: What if Autism was the Norm?

-Imagine if the majority of people had an autistic mind.
+Imagine if the majority of people had an autistic mind, making the non-autistic (allistic) mind the neurominority.

 Things like having well-defined goals and using clear, unambiguous language wouldn't be considered 'having to make adjustments', just... normal working practices.

-We'd be focussing instead on the non-autist's inability to see the details or to work methodically.
+We'd be focussing instead on the allist's inability to see the details or to work methodically.
 We'd wonder why they don't get stuck into a task or topic until it's finished.
 Are they lazy?
 Are they cognitively impaired?
+Why do they need so many breaks?

-But we wouldn't offer help that non-autists might benefit from, like access to free, high-quality mental health services that helps them deal with the anxiety and depression they've developed after years of rejection.
+But we wouldn't offer help that allists might benefit from, like access to free, high-quality mental health services that help them deal with the anxiety and depression they've developed after years of rejection.
 Or education and training for colleagues.
 Or schemes at schools to start developing societal empathy and acceptance of diversity.

 Instead, we'd chastise them for not engaging in social skills training that makes interacting with them a little easier for us, regardless of how exhausting it is for the onus to always be on them.

-We'd be unnerved by the amount of eye contact non-autists keep trying to make and irritated at the non-functional small talk they insist on engaging in.
+We'd be unnerved by the amount of eye contact allists keep trying to make and irritated at the compulsive social rituals they insist on engaging in, like non-functional small talk.
+We'd roll our eyes at their preference for smoothness of conversation over clarity.
 We'd wonder why they skirt around an issue and drop hints rather than being direct, or why they're so sensitive when someone says what's on their mind.
+We'd become annoyed at how dismissive of our struggles they can be by changing the subject when things get a little "too deep".

 And for that, we'd wonder why we haven't found a cure.
-We might even chastise parents for not vaccinating their children because we heard that that's what allows the brain to develop in such an ineffective way.
-Or we'd question if it's even real.
-Aren't most people a little non-autistic?
+We might chastise parents for not vaccinating their children because we heard that that's what allows the brain to develop in such an ineffective way.
+We'd wonder if the problem might be diet, or simply bad parenting.
+Did their mothers make too much eye contact when they were a baby?

-After all, once you've met one non-autistic person, that's it, you've basically met them all.
+After all, once you've met one allistic person, that's it, you've basically met them all.

 bottom of page